Mahsarnzh/origenAI/Question_2/readMe.md

 As a side note, the "Navier_Stokes.py" file focuses on solving the lid-driven cavity flow using numerical methods.
 Although not directly involved in the test, its inclusion significantly contributed to my understanding of the problem's structure.

-Contours of predictions using deepxde library:
+Contours of predictions using deepxde library, PINN_dpxde.py:
 ![Sample Image](https://github.com/Mahsarnzh/origenAI/blob/main/Question_2/contour_01.png)

 Contours of predictions using my method, PINN_scratch.py: